hepaestus/3d-printing/_posts/2021-12-20-todays-print-beholder.md

 tags: 3d-printing blog dnd minis 'dnd minis' monsters
 author: Pete
 ---
 The beholder is a monster to be respected.
-You will need all your wits to defeat such a powerfull magicl beast.
+You will need all your wits to defeat such a powerfull magical beast.
 <!--more-->

 ![Beholder Model](/3d-printing/images/blog_beholder-the-watcher.png)

+This [Watcher Beholder](https://www.myminifactory.com/object/3d-print-the-watcher-141033) was particularly hard to print.
+I had many fails and bad prints.
+I had to use medium sized supports as the smallest supports failed to print propery and the whole print suffered as a result.

 ![Beholder Print](/3d-printing/images/blog_beholder-the-watcher_print.png)

+I have taken artistic license and not shown the part of the model that printed weird. :smile:

 ### Monster Stats
 Large aberration, lawful evil<br/>